In order to break down and understand the costs associated with Medicare, you need to understand the costs associated with each part of Medicare.

 Medicare Advantage Plans (Medicare Part C) replace Original Medicare entirely.
 Some plans require an additional monthly premium, some just require you to continue to pay for Medicare Part B. You’ll have some form of coinsurance or copays to be aware of, but these are determined by your plan and carrier.
 Plans are not standardized, so benefits and prices can vary widely.
 Many plans offer fringe benefits not offered by Original Medicare and Medigap Plans such as dental, vision, prescription drug coverage, etc…But you’ll have to operate within a network of doctors and hospitals.
 You can view available plans on Medicare.gov.

 Finally, there is Medicare Part D. Medicare Part D is prescription drug coverage.
 Plans are regulated by the federal government and all plans must meet certain criteria.
 However, carriers can choose to offer better benefits to compete for your business.

-There are four stages to Medicare Part D.
+There are four stages to Part D.